The Sidehackers

 The Sidehackers (also known as Five the Hard Way) is a 1969 American action film about motorcycle racing with a twist.
-Each motorcycle has a sidehack (a sidecar with a rail but no sidewalls or seat), in which a passenger rides and tilts to one side or another when going around curves.
+Each motorcycle has a sidehack (a sidecar with a rail but no sidewalls or seat), in which a passenger rides and tilts to one side or the other when going around curves.
 The credits thank the "Southern California Sidehack Association"; sidehacking is also known as sidecarcross or "sidecar motocross racing".

 Plot

 Rommel is a mechanic at a motorbike repair shop who works alongside his partner Luke, and competes in sidehack-style races.
 He and his fiancée Rita plan to get married soon.
-Rommel meets J.C., a hot-tempered entertainer and his crew, when he brings in his bike for repair.
-J.C. sees a sidehack bike in the shop and takes a liking to it.
-Rommel invites J.C. and his group to join him in a sidehack event the upcoming weekend.
-At the event, J.C. enjoys watching Rommel race on the sidehack.
-Rommel offers J.C. to give a ride on a sidehack with him at his and Rita's cabin, and he accepts.
+Rommel meets J. C., a hot-tempered entertainer, when he brings his bike in for repair.
+J. C. sees a sidehack bike in the shop and takes a liking to it.
+Rommel invites J. C. and his crew to join him in a sidehack event the upcoming weekend.
+At the event, J. C. enjoys watching Rommel race on the sidehack; J. C. later accepts a ride on a sidehack at a cabin Rommel shares with his girlfriend, Rita.

 A day of racing on Rommel's sidehack is followed by a dinner party at the cabin.
-The party turns ugly when J.C. invites Rommel to join his gang, and Rommel declines.
-J.C. loses his temper when Dirty John (one of his henchmen) asks him a question and Nero (another henchman of J.C.’s) tries to calm him.
-After J.C. asks Rommel again to join his gang, J.C.'s girlfriend Paisley reminds him that Rommel isn't interested.
-Infuriated by her comment, J.C. reluctantly accepts Rommel's rejection and everyone awkwardly walks out of the cabin.
+The party turns ugly when Rommel declines to join his J. C.'s gang.
+J. C. loses his temper when Dirty John (one of his henchmen) asks him a question and Nero (another henchman) tries to calm him.
+After J. C. again asks Rommel to join his gang, J. C.'s girlfriend, Paisley, reminds him that Rommel isn't interested.
+Infuriated by her comment, J. C. reluctantly accepts Rommel's rejection and everyone awkwardly walks out of the cabin.

-Angry with Paisley, J.C. tries to pressure her into answering why Rommel shouldn't join their crew.
-Paisley finds it humorous, and tells J.C. she finds him disappointing.
-When she tries to leave, J.C. roughly pulls her back.
-J.C. tells her to scream for help; when she does, J.C. punches her in the stomach, and tells her she is his and no one else's.
+Angry with Paisley, J. C. pressures her into answering why Rommel shouldn't join their crew.
+Paisley finds it humorous, and tells J. C. that she finds him disappointing.
+When she tries to leave, J. C. roughly pulls her back.
+J. C. tells her to scream for help; when she does, J. C. punches her in the stomach, and tells her she is his and no one else's.

 The next day, while Rommel and Luke are working on a bike, Paisley comes over and tries to seduce Rommel, but he rejects her.
-When J.C. and his men return to their hotel, they find a drunk and disheveled Paisley, who claims that Rommel raped her.
-Angered, J.C. and his gang find Rommel and Rita in their cabin making love.
+When J. C. and his men return to their hotel, they find a drunk and disheveled Paisley, who claims that Rommel raped her.
+Angered, J. C. and his gang find Rommel and Rita in their cabin making love.
 The gang beat Rommel unconscious, then rape Rita, killing her in the process.
-Luke finds Rommel and Rita and calls the police.
-J.C., now a wanted man, is forced into hiding.
+Luke finds Rommel and Rita, and calls the police.
+Now a wanted man, J. C. is forced into hiding.